TikTok Marketing: The Giraffe Guide

 We’ve covered the technical basics of video creation on TikTok above, but successful organic content on TikTok takes more than simply ticking boxes.
 As with all other marketing strategies for social media platforms, you need a plan for consistent, entertaining, and informative video content to post on TikTok.
 This will look different for every business depending on your objectives/goals, audience demographics, and target market/industry.
 Research shows that 86% of consumers want to see more video content from brands, and TikTok can help you expand the reach of your video content.

 TikTok offers in-feed paid ads through TikTok for Business and the TikTok Ads Manager.
-Ads, despite being labelled as Sponsored content, “blending seamlessly in with the TikTok experience”, especially if your promoted TikTok is similar to your regular organic content.
-You’re also able to use effects and filters in your TikTok ads, adding to the creativity you’re able to express and the seamless TikTok feed experience.
+Ads, despite being labelled as Sponsored content, “blend seamlessly in with the TikTok experience”, especially if your promoted TikTok is similar to your regular organic content.
+Effects and filters are also available for TikTok ads, adding to the creativity you’re able to express and the seamless TikTok feed experience.

 A Branded Hashtag Challenge is a unique format of engagement that invites users to participate and generated User-Generated Content, all under one simple hashtag.
 Finally, Branded Effects allow brands to create their own sharable stickers, filters, and special effects for TikTok users to use.
 This has huge potential for growth and virality, as effects and filters are integral to TikTok content.